sljchina/18.04-Installs/README.md

 # 18.04-Installs

-## Bash Scripts To Ease The Transistion With A Fresh Install Of Ubuntu 18.04
+## Bash Scripts To Ease The Transition With A Fresh Install Of Ubuntu 18.04

 ### Recommended Order